talassio/RCards/README.md

 Finally, to use it you _combine_ the *Spacebar code*, the *personal password*, *scrambled version* of the site's name and one or all words of the *Pass phrase*.

-For example, say your *personal passoword* NethsyBlu3, then a possible password for a gmail account using the RCards show above, could be
+For example, say your *personal password* NethsyBlu3, then a possible password for a gmail account using the RCards show above, could be

 Password = *Spacebar code* + *personal password* + *scrambled version* + *Pass phrase*.

 `el18<ZG+` + `NethsyBlu3` + `SxW=a` + `ruby`